hirosystems/docs/docs/stacksjs-templates.md

 ---
-title: Start Stacks.js
+title: Stacks.js Starter Templates
-description: Stacks.js Starter Projects
+description: The fastest way to start a new JavaScript project using Stacks.js
 ---

 import StartComponent from '../src/components/StartComponent';